Level 2 or Level 3 Early Years Apprentice

 In order to be successful for this position, you will need to complete an enhanced Disclosure & Barring Service (DBS) check.
 This will be arranged by the employer after successfully completing the initial interview.

-Level 2 Early Years Practitioner Standard Apprenticeship
+Level 2 or Level 3 Early Years Standard Apprenticeship

 Most aspects of the qualification and training will be delivered at your workplace where you will be supported throughout your training by your employer.
 You will have regular visits every 6 to 12 weeks from your designated assessor who will help you and monitor your progression throughout your apprenticeship.